Call of Duty: Vanguard won’t eat up as much hard drive space as previous games

 - PlayStation 4: 54.65 GB download with 93.12 GB required disk space

-- Xbox Series X/S: 61 GB download and 61GB required disk space
+- Xbox Series X/S: 61 GB download with 61GB required disk space

 This follows a reduction in the file size of Call of Duty: Modern Warfare and Warzone earlier this year after an update which took advantage of "enhancements to the overall content management system[...]made possible through data optimization and streamlining content packs needed for individual game modes."